jcaillon/Notes/git/git_workshop.md

 ## Cooperating

-Give each participant a personal number (starting from 2) and a team number (from 1).
+Give each participant a personal number (starting from 10, incrementing by 10) and a team number.
 The personal number is your ID, a team is composed of 2 developers.

 - Create a development branch `v<ID>/dev` from `v1/dev` and push it to the remote
-- Create and switch to a new branch `v<ID>/ft/#1`
+- Create and switch to a new branch `v<ID>/ft/#1` from `v<ID>/dev`
 - Create a new file `code.md`
 - Add a new line in `code.md` (a random but readable sentence)
 - Commit `code.md` with the message `v<ID>/ft/#1 added code.md`